bronsonb42/personal_website/content/teaching.md

 title: Teaching
 author: Blake Bronson-Bartlett
-description: College-level courses designed and taught since 2010
+description: College-level courses designed and taught
 categories: ["published", "unpublished", "writings"]
 tags: ["published", "unpublished", "writings"]
-weight: 4
+weight:

 ---

 # Teaching

-## Visiting Assistant Professor, University of Iowa, Iowa City, IA, 2016-2019.
+## Visiting Assistant Professor, University of Iowa, 2016-19

 Breaking Form/Making Books: Literary Experimentation in the US after 1800, University of Iowa, Iowa City, IA, Visiting Assistant Professor, 2019, 1 section.
 This course consisted of three five-week units based on the study of single authors who were considered innovators in their own time: Walt Whitman, Langston Hughes, and Ronald Johnson.
 Each unit began with a session working with rare editions of the authors’ works in the university’s special collections.
 Student projects were based on the study of these archived materials.